depressed-pho/cabal2pkg/README.md

+---
+date: January 4, 2025
+section: 8
+title: CABAL2PKG
+---

 <!--
-DO NOT EDIT: This file is generated with the following command: pandoc --from mdoc --to markdown_github ./doc/cabal2pkg.8 -->
+DO NOT EDIT: This file is generated with the following command: pandoc --from mdoc --to gfm doc/cabal2pkg.8
+-->

 # NAME

 `cabal2pkg` — automate importing/updating Haskell packages in pkgsrc